Designers-webSite/designers-Website/Froont/design/README.md

 ## pages:
-Home page:
+-Home page:
 contain two seciton internal design and external design and nave bar

-About Us:
+-About Us:
 contain information aboutweb site

-Serviec:
+-Serviec:
 contain search serviece
 contain all services

-Register:
+-Register:
 sign up user

-Log in
+-Log in

-Profile:
+-Profile:
-info for user +services for user can add and update acount by current user
+info for user +services for user
+-can delete and update acount by current user

-add servieces :
+-add servieces :
  the designer can add serviece
-and update utility for self
+-and update utility for self

-log out
+-log out